 NASA Earth Observatory - From the National Aeronautics and Space Administration (NASA), this website includes satellite images for the entire globe, featuring severe storms, flooding, and other natural hazards, as well as global maps with total rainfall amounts and sea-surface temperatures.

-Environment Canada Satellite Images - This section of this Canadian government web page provides satellite imagery all the way from Canada down through the Gulf of Mexico to track the full impact of a hurricane throughout North America.
+Environment Canada Satellite Images - The GOES-East section of this Canadian government web page presents NOAA satellite data for Canada down through the Gulf of Mexico.

 Colorado State University Tropical Meteorology Project's Forecast - Since 1983, this project has been making annual predictions about hurricane activity.
 See this web page for updates on the annual forecast, as well as links to past forecasts.